MingSun-Tse/Why-the-State-of-Pruning-so-Confusing/README.md

     <a><img src="figs/neu.png"  height="90px" ></a>
 </div>

-This repository is for our preprint work that deciphers the *so confusing* benchmark situation in neural network (filter) pruning:
+This repository is for our preprint work that deciphers the recent [confusing](figs/tab1_confusing_benchmark.png) benchmark situation in neural network (filter) pruning:
 > **[Why is the State of Neural Network Pruning *so Confusing*?
 On the Fairness, Comparison Setup, and Trainability in Network Pruning](https://arxiv.org/abs/2301.05219)**\
 > [Huan Wang](http://huanwang.tech/), [Can Qin](http://canqin.tech/), [Yue Bai](https://yueb17.github.io/), [Yun Fu](http://www1.ece.neu.edu/~yunfu/) \
 > Northeastern University, Boston, MA, USA